 If you want to build muscle like Mike Tyson in his heydays, you should follow his bodyweight workout plan.
 It's worth mentioning that Mike was doing this workout for a month leading up to his fights; the Mike Tyson bodyweight workout is intense and demanding, especially if you aren't used to strenuous exercising.

 Mike reportedly worked out 10 times a day, six times a week and followed this routine: 200 decline sit-ups, 50 bench dips, 50 push-ups and 50 shrugs.
-For the shrugs, he used the best dumbbells but you can use the best resistance bands or the best kettlebells instead.
+For the shrugs, he used the best dumbbells, but you can use the best resistance bands or the best kettlebells instead.
 If you have the best barbells at home, you can use a trap bar as well for the shrugs.

 Mike Tyson bodyweight workout: don't forget your protein

 It is worth mentioning that if you are planning on building muscle mass, you can't do it without eating right.
 One thing that you will need to eat more is protein: it helps muscle repair and recovery too.
-This doesn't mean you will need to start chugging down the best protein powder shakes but adding more protein to your diet will certainly help.
+This doesn't mean you will need to start chugging down the best protein powder shakes, but adding more protein to your diet will certainly help.

-According to the manofmany (opens in new tab) website, "Tyson used to consume anywhere from 3,000-4,000 calories a day", and we are not talking about him chomping down on Domino's pizza.
-Just like his workout plan, Mike's diet plan was simple and effective: a lot of rolled oats, chicken and rice, steak and the likes.
-Also, apparently, he used to have protein shakes with six bananas in it as a snack.
+According to the manofmany website, "Tyson used to consume anywhere from 3,000-4,000 calories a day", and we are not talking about him chomping down on Domino's pizza.
+Just like his workout plan, Mike's diet plan was simple and effective: a lot of rolled oats, chicken and rice, steak and the like.
+Also, apparently, he used to have protein shakes with six bananas in them as a snack.
 That's a 700+ calorie snack right there.

 Mike Tyson bodyweight workout